MakoWish/Faitour/README.md

 ## About

 Faitour 2 is a complete rewrite of [MakoWish/Faitour](https://github.com/MakoWish/Faitour). which was originally forked from [eightus/Cyder](https://github.com/eightus/Cyder), so I must first give credit to that project for the inspiration.
 The issue with the original Faitour was that packets to any real services would be intercepted and not properly forwarded, so the services were rendered useless.
-This defeated the purpose of working alongside OpenCanary.
+This defeated the purpose of working alongside OpenCanary as it blocked all access to OpenCanary's enabled services.
 For this reason, I decide to start from scratch and try to create my own honeypot with some fully-functional services.

 The idea behind this project was to not only spoof services to NMAP scans, but also log all access attempts in a format that follows the Elastic Common Schema.
 This will make parsing the logs much easier for ingestion into Elasticsearch.
 Once I feel this project has matured a bit more, I will work on an Elastic Agent integration to take all the work out of ingesting these logs, as well as creating Elastic Security alerts based on observed activity.